tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

-# 3-new_art_new_life-2-no_better-STILL_TOO_BROAD_AND_UNFOCUSED.md
+# 3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

-Having given it some thought, I have decided to abandon this line of thought as well for a new one.
+After giving it some thought, I have decided to write a series of articles, focusing the first of them on Mondrian's notion of equilibrium.

-It seems prudent though to also save this "version," minimal as it is, for possible future reference.

-# Goal - The Big Picture
+# Ultimate Goal of This Article

-To be able to reference this article in a subsequent article about my vision, and then able to reference *that* article (about my vision) in a *subsequent* article about the goals and reasons for creating seeourminds.com .
+To be able to reference this article in a subsequent article about my vision.

-# Ideas

-## Songs

-I sometimes like to put Easter-eggy-type links to songs in my articles.
-It's a thing.

-- What's So Funny 'Bout Peace Love and Understanding
-- Love Is All You Need
-- Love Is All Is Alright (High Universal Morality)

-## My Point

-I like Mondrian's idealism and want to contribute to the awareness of the need for more equlibrium and desire for equivalent relationships.

-Or something like that.

-## My Take

-### Ideas I Like:

-- Equilibrium in general
-- Equivalent mutual relationships in particular
-- Purified forms - in art, people, and society
-- Learning about and revealing inner traits and energies
-- Honesty

-### Parallels With Archetypes

-- Breaking things down into essential elements (N/S and F/T) so that we can see them
-- Removing distracting surface shit

-### Obvious but Important

-One can't create the same sort art that Mondrian created, for that would not be art.

-*****************************

 # The Article

 ## Title

-The Prophetic Vision of Piet Mondrian
+The Prophetic Vision of Piet Mondrian, Part 1: Equilibrium in Art and Life

-## Body - New
+## Body

 ### ("Cold" Introduction)